West Edmonton Mall: Ice Palace

 Ice Palace is a scaled-down version of a National Hockey League (NHL) regulation-sized ice rink in the centre of the mall.
 The Edmonton Oilers occasionally practised at the Ice Palace during the 1980s.
 The Oilers' contract for using the rink has since expired.
 The rink is used for various hockey and other sporting tournaments.
 In 2015, the Ice Palace was renamed Mayfield Toyota Ice Palace after the mall sold the naming rights to a local auto dealership.

 During special events, such as Remembrance Day, the ice rink is covered for ceremonies.
 In July 2017, West Edmonton Mall announced that the Mayfield Toyota Ice Palace would get a $3 million renovation.
 It closed for the summer and reopened in December 2017.

+Mini Golf

 Professor WEM's Adventure Golf

 Professor WEM's Adventure Golf is an 18-hole miniature golf course.
-The miniature golf course was originally known as Pebble Beach Mini Golf, and was designed to be a mini golf version of Pebble Beach Golf Links.
+The miniature golf course was originally known as Pebble Beach Mini Golf and was designed to be a mini golf version of Pebble Beach Golf Links.
 The course was refurbished and given the Professor WEM theme in the mid-1990s.

+Dragon's Tale Black-lit Mini Golf

+Is near Galaxyland Powered by Hasbro, along with the Crystal Labyrinth Mirror Maze.